Afudu/P12_OpenClassroom/README.md

 **1 - Ensure PostgreSQL is installed on your system**
     You can download the latest version for your system from : https://www.postgresql.org/download/

-**2 - Create the Database in PostgreSQL**
+**2 - Create the database and set the permissions**

-  - Open the ```PgAdmin4``` application: You should find a database named postgres, right-click it and then choose the ```Query Tool```.
+  - Open your PostgreSQL shell.

-    - Execute this command to create th database named ```epic_events_db```:
+  - Execute this command to create the database named ```epic_events_db```:

       ```bash
       CREATE DATABASE epic_events_db;
       ```

-  - Set the permissions on the database by clearing the Query Tool and running the following commands:
+  - Set the permissions on the database by running the following commands:

       ```bash
       CREATE USER epic_event_user WITH PASSWORD '123456';
       GRANT ALL PRIVILEGES ON DATABASE epic_events_db TO epic_event_user;
       ```
-    * Note: the password set for the database isn't secure, it is only for testing purpose..
+    * Note: the password set for the database isn't secure, it is only for testing purpose.

 ## Running the application